 I have written an entire article on how to use rsync.
 For more information, please head over to this article.

 Grsync is a simple interface to use Rsync.
 Just install it from the distro repository and check it out.

-Rsync is much more customizable than any other on the list.
-If you know bash scripting, you can make rsync do anything on the filesystem and transfer the output to any remote server or save it locally.
+Rsync is the most customizable option on the list.
+If you are familiar with bash programming, you can have rsync perform anything on the filesystem and send the output to any remote server.
+You can also save it locally.

 Please let me know if you have any better backup alternatives in the comments section below.
 Do you require assistance with installation or setup?
 Please let me know in the comments or join our Discord server.